What to Know About the CDC’s New Developmental Checklists

 On February 8, 2022, the Centers for Disease Control and Prevention (CDC) published an update for the first time since 2004.
 The new milestone checklists were developed in partnership with the American Academy of Pediatrics (AAP).

-This article takes a look at what changed, why it changed, and how the experts decided on the new milestones.
+This article examines what changed, why it changed, and how the experts decided on the new milestones.

 Why Do the AAP and CDC Publish Developmental Checklists?